 However, these microgreens could still be grown much longer.
 They only just reached harvest height.

 Maybe we will try that with the re-planting of the Fantasia Orange Swiss chard.
+Below are photos of the Ruby Red Swiss Chard and Golden Sunrise Swiss Chard 14 days after planting.

-Are You Ready To Grow Swiss Chard Microgreens?
-Do These Things.
+Are You Ready to Grow Swiss Chard Microgreens?
+Do These Things

-Be patient as they take some time to emerge from the soil and grow large enough to be placed under the lights.
+Be patient as they take time to emerge from the soil and grow large enough to be placed under the lights.

 Try not to overwater them.
 Small amounts of water more often are better than flooding the watering tray.